 Table 1 Advantages and disadvantage of each method

-Item Advantage Disadvantage
+Item | Advantage | Disadvantage |

-- An API can become simpler and consequently the number of bugs can be reduced.
+Manual Tracing | - Requires less development resources. - An API can become simpler and consequently the number of bugs can be reduced. |

-- Developers must modify the code.
+- Developers must modify the code. - Tracing level is low. |

-- More precise data can be collected due to more information in bytecode.
+Automatic Tracing | - Developers are not required to modify the code. - More precise data can be collected due to more information in bytecode. |

-- Requires highly competent developers who can instantly recognize the library code to be traced and make decisions on the tracing points.
+- It would cost 10 times more to develop Pinpoint with automatic method. - Requires highly competent developers who can instantly recognize the library code to be traced and make decisions on the tracing points. - Can increase the possibility of a bug due to high-level development skills such as bytecode instrumentation. |

 Bytecode instrumentation is a technique that includes high difficulty level and risks.
 Nevertheless, using this technique has many benefits.